grodrigo/laravel-base/README.md

-Pre-requisites: docker and docker-compose, follow the oficial instructions to install them.
+Pre-requisites: docker and docker-compose, follow the oficial instructions to install them and to run docker with sudo to get an easily setup

 # laravel-base
 create .env or copy it from .env.example (docker environment)